 LiliBee’s point of view

-Give me the camera!
 The kids love to take over my camera… CareBear is getting pretty good at taking the pictures that she wants.
 LiliBee is still learning which way to point the camera.
 Here are a few pictures by LiliBee:

 Happily Ever After